lynxnake/TurboPower-Abbrevia/readme.txt

      IDE's library path.

-  4. Open & compile the runtime package specific to the IDE being used.
+  4. Open & compile the runtime package specific to the IDE being used (e.g. B305vr2007.dpk for Delphi2007)

-  5. Open & install the designtime package specific to the IDE being used.
+  5. Open & install the designtime package specific to the IDE being used (e.g. B305vd2007.dpk for Delphi2007).
 The IDE should notify you the components have been installed.

   6. Make sure the PATH environmental variable contains the directory in which the compiled packages (i.e., BPL or DPL files) were